-The 25 micron absolute filter elements (Part No. 8401164) should be changed after the first 100 hours or 12 months (whichever occurs first), and thereafter at 500-hour intervals.
+The 10 micron absolute filter elements (Part No. 23371.02) should be changed every 500 or annually, whichever occurs first.
 It is important to note hours worked as if the filter becomes blocked an internal by-pass within the canister will operate and no symptoms of filter malfunction will occur to jog your memory.